Sundar Singh: Final trip

 In 1923, Singh made the last of his regular summer visits to Tibet and came back exhausted.
 His preaching days were apparently over and, in the following years, in his own home or those of his friends in the Simla hills, he gave himself to meditation, fellowship and writing some of the things he had lived to preach.

 In 1929, against all his friends' advice, Singh wished to make one last journey to Tibet.
 He was last seen on 18 April 1929 setting off on this journey.
 In April he reached Kalka, a small town below Simla, a prematurely aged figure in his yellow robe among pilgrims and holy men who were beginning their own trek to one of Hinduism's holy places some miles away.
 Where he went after that is unknown.
 Whether he died of exhaustion or reached the mountains remains a mystery.

 In the early 1940s, Bishop Augustine Peters, another converted missionary from South India, sought out Singh's brother Rajender, led him to the Christian faith and baptised him in Punjab.
 Rajender Singh referred to many reputed miracles performed by Singh and people converted to Christ under his ministry.

-Singh is revered by many as a formative, towering figure in the missionary conversions of the Christian church in India.
+Singh is revered by many as a formative, towering figure in the missionary conversions of the Christians in India.

 Postmortem prophecies

-Singh's apocalyptic prophecies about the fate of Romania are famous in that country, but are apocryphal, being written by a medium who said he was channeling Singh's spirit.
-These look more like warmongering propaganda than Christian theology and were probably written about 1939.
+Apocalyptic prophecies attributed to Singh about the fate of Romania are famous in that country, but are apocryphal, being written by a medium who said he was channeling Singh's spirit.

 Recognition by other Christians

-Singh is respected in the Malankara Syrian Orthodox Church and the Coptic Church, although neither officially recognises him as a saint.
+Singh is respected in the Malankara Orthodox Syrian Church and the Coptic Church, although neither officially recognises him as a saint.
 He was invited to address the Mateer Memorial Congregation (now the Mateer Memorial CSI Church) when he arrived in Travancore on 12 February 1918.

 Sadhu is remembered in the Church of England with a commemoration on 19 June.

 In 2022, Singh's story was dramatised as a two-part broadcast through Pacific Garden Mission's Unshackled! radio ministry, airing as programs 3725 and 3726.

+Tendency toward Universalist beliefs

+In 1925 Sundar wrote, "If the Divine spark in the soul cannot be destroyed, then we need despair of no sinner...
+Since God created men to have fellowship with Himself, they cannot for ever be separated from Him...
+After long wandering, and by devious paths, sinful man will at last return to Him in whose Image he was created; for this is his final destiny."
+In February 1929, in response to questions from theology students in Calcutta, India, he elaborated: "There was punishment, but it was not eternal...
+Everyone after this life would be given a fair chance of making good, and attaining to the measure of fullness the soul was capable of.
+This might sometimes take ages."